The Godfather (novel): Main characters

 The Corleone family patriarch is Vito Corleone (the Don), whose surname represents the Sicilian town of his birth, Corleone.
 His birth name is Vittorio Andolini, but after immigrating to the United States following the deaths of his parents and brother, he changed it to the name of his home village as one of his few acts of sentimentality.
 Vito fathered four children: Sonny Corleone, Fredo Corleone, Michael Corleone, and Connie Corleone.
-He also has an informally adopted Irish son, Tom Hagen, who became the Corleone family's consigliere (counselor).
+He also has an informally adopted German-Irish-American son, Tom Hagen, who became the Corleone family's consigliere (counselor).
 Vito Corleone is also godfather to the famous singer and movie star Johnny Fontane.
 The godfather referred to in the title is Vito, but the story's main character becomes Michael.
 The novel's central storyline details Michael's destiny to succeed his father as the head of the family empire, despite his desire to lead an Americanized life with his girlfriend (and eventual wife) Kay Adams.

 The Corleone family is a criminal organization with national influence, notably protection, gambling, and union racketeering.
 Serving as the Don's underboss is his oldest son, Sonny.
 The operational side of the organization is headed by two caporegimes, Peter Clemenza and Salvatore Tessio.
 Other significant members of the organization include Connie's abusive husband Carlo Rizzi and enforcers Luca Brasi and Al Neri.

 Reception

 In The New York Times, Roger Jellinek wrote that the book was "bound to be hugely successful, and not simply because the Mafia is in the news.
 Mr. Puzo's novel is a voyeur’s dream, a skillful fantasy of violent personal power without consequences.
 The victims of the Corleone 'family' are hoods, or corrupt cops – nobody you or I would actually want to know.
 Just business, as Don Vito would say, not personal.
 You never glimpse regular people in the book, let alone meet them, so there is no opportunity to sympathize with anyone but the old patriarch, as he makes the world safe for his beloved 'family.'"
 The novel remained on The New York Times Best Seller list for 67 weeks and sold over nine million copies in two years.

+The novel is #53 on the PBS The Great American Read list of "America's 100 most-loved books".
+In the UK, the novel was #91 on the 2003 BBC The Big Read list of the top 200 novels in the United Kingdom, based on the goal of finding the "Nation's Best-loved Novel".